Glitter and Trauma

 "Glitter and Trauma" is a song by Biffy Clyro, which opens their 2004 album, Infinity Land.

 It was the first physical single from the album, and their eighth single overall.
 It reached number 21 on the UK Singles Chart and became their second top-ten hit in their native Scotland.

+Background

+The song is the band's first to use synthesisers, which would be featured more prominently in their later albums, as featured in the electronic-heavy intro alongside a drum machine before the track bursts into a heavy riff in drop D tuning.
+According to frontman Simon Neil, the reason for this unconventional opening was to lead listeners into thinking they had bought the wrong album.

 Track listing

 Music and lyrics by Simon Neil.